JuanitoFatas/dotpryrc/README.md

 ## What is .pryrc?

-Pry startup file, like `.bashrc`, please refer to [The .pryrc file](https://github.com/pry/pry/wiki/Pry-rc)
+Pry startup file, more information [The .pryrc file](https://github.com/pry/pry/wiki/Pry-rc)

 ## What's inside?
 (Bold is highlight)